Sundance Hippotherapy offers PT, OT and SLP services designed to help patients with mental and/or physical disabilities.

 Does insurance cover hippotherapy?

 Yes, most insurances cover hippotherapy.
 We will call and verify your benefits.
-Unfortunately, DSHS, Medicaid and Molina are not accepted at this time.

 Are there any additional fees?